dogtopus/IllegalSecurityChip/README.md

 ## WTF?

-This is a JavaCard applet that emulates the A7105 security chip found in PS4 licensed controllers (at APDU level).
+This is a JavaCard applet that emulates the [A7105 security chip](https://gist.github.com/dogtopus/dae307c7773e792150990a06e79583d0) found in PS4 licensed controllers (at APDU level).
 It signs random challenges (nonce) sent from the host using an on-card RSA 2048 key (DS4Key).
 When sending the signature back, it also presents some identifying information and the public key (DS4ID) to the host.

 **LIABILITY NOTICE**: This applet enables **NEITHER** controller counterfeiting nor circumventing the PS4 peripheral authentication by default.
 It is **NOT** intended to be used for any illegal activities.
-The word "Illegal" in the project name is a joke if you didn't get it.
+The word "Illegal" in the project name is a joke in case you didn't get it already.
 No keys are provided for obvious reasons.
 Also I am not responsible for anything you will do with this applet.

 ## Card Requirements